NOAA-ORR-ERD/noaa-oil-data/validation/master/validation_by_record.rst

  |    E043: API, 38.3 does not match density at 60F.
 API should be: 39.6

 ``EC00690``: Sockeye Sour
+ |    W009: Distillation fraction recovered is missing or invalid
  |    E043: API, 19.3 does not match density at 60F.
 API should be: 19.7

 ``EC00696``: South Louisiana
  |    E043: API, 32.7 does not match density at 60F.
 API should be: 33.7
+ |    W009: Distillation fraction recovered is missing or invalid

 ``EC00698``: South Louisiana
  |    E043: API, 36 does not match density at 60F.
 API should be: 37.1